jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) In order to become a listed PAYE intermediary, a PAYE intermediary must— (a) meet the requirements of section 15D; and
-  (b) have completed and filed the returns of income required from them; and (c) paid the required amounts of tax due from them.
+  (b) have completed and filed the returns of income required from them; and (c) have paid the required amounts of tax due from them.
 (2) A PAYE intermediary is a listed PAYE intermediary only for a period that is no more than the period for which they have been approved as a PAYE intermediary.
 (3) On approval of an application under this section and before acting as a listed PAYE intermediary for an employer, the listed PAYE intermediary must inform an employer who contracts their services as a listed PAYE intermediary that the Commissioner does not guarantee payment by the intermediary to an employee of the employer, or the performance of a service provided by them.
 (4) The Commissioner may approve a PAYE intermediary as a listed PAYE intermediary for a set period.